spkersten/flutter_reactive_ble/README.md

 On Android you can send a connection priority update to the BLE device.
 The parameter `priority` is an enum that uses the same spec as the [BluetoothGatt Android spec](https://developer.android.com/reference/android/bluetooth/BluetoothGatt#requestConnectionPriority(int)).
  Using `highPerformance` will increase battery usage but will speed up GATT operations.
-Be cautious when setting the priority when communicating with multiple devices because if you set highperformance for all devices the effect of increasing the priority will be lower.
+Be cautious when setting the priority when communicating with multiple devices because if you set highPerformance for all devices the effect of increasing the priority will be lower.

 ```dart
 await flutterReactiveBle.requestConnectionPriority(deviceId: foundDeviceId, priority:  ConnectionPriority.highPerformance);